Source JSON modification options

 Enable Coveo Personalization-as-you-go for a source

 Note that additional configuration is required.
 Contact your Customer Success Manager to discuss your options.
 Coveo Machine Learning tools include Coveo Personalization-as-you-go (PAYG) capabilities for commerce use cases.
 This suite of advanced features learns from a user’s intent and reacts within a few clicks.
 PAYG models require the building of a product vector space to represent the products contained in your source.
-For Salesforce, REST API, Database, or GraphQL API sources, Coveo PAYG needs to be enabled in order to produce the product vector space.
+For REST API, Database, Sitemap, Web, or GraphQL API sources, Coveo PAYG needs to be enabled in order to produce the product vector space.

 Warning